-As of December 31, 2021 and 2020, the Parent Company's receivable amounting to ₱1,066,172 is fully impaired.
+As of December 31, 2022 and 2021, the Parent Company's receivable amounting to ₱1,066,172 was fully impaired.

 Liquidity risk

 Liquidity or funding risk is the risk associated with the difficulty of selling financial assets in a timely manner at their values to meet obligations.